Atlanta Discrimination Lawyer

 Your company cannot take adverse actions against you based on your membership in one of these protected categories.

-Adverse action is a broad term, encompassing actions employer may do to negatively affect your employment, including:
+Adverse action is a broad term, encompassing actions an employer may carry out to negatively affect your employment, including:

 - Refusal to hire